 * Customer-related benefits

 Promotional products are crucial in this area.
-With promotional products, you get effective, low-cost marketing that’s a lot cheaper than any other method per impression.
+With business corporate gifts, you get effective, low-cost marketing that’s a lot cheaper than any other method per impression.
 If you choose good products that will frequently be used, you get cheap exposure on a daily basis.
 People who get a product from you will remember your brand for almost two years, so there are branding benefits as well.
 And, last but not least, you get customer loyalty.

 How do promotional products differ from advertising?